glucksfall/atlas/PTools-Docker/README.md

 Please do:

-1. **Edit the Dockerfile**: Change `CMD ["/opt/pathway-tools/pathway-tools", "-lisp", "-python-local-only"]` with the path to the pathwaytools executable.
+1. **Edit the Dockerfile**: Change `CMD ["/opt/pathway-tools/pathway-tools", "-lisp", "-python-local-only"]` with the complete path to the pathwaytools executable.

 2. **Build the docker**: In a terminal, execute `docker build . --tag ptools-v24` (change the tag accordingly)

-3. **Run the docker**: In a terminal, execute `docker run --detach --network host --rm --volume /opt:/opt ptools-v24` (employ the tag)
+3. **Run the docker**: In a terminal, execute `docker run --detach --network host --rm --volume /opt:/opt ptools-v24` (employ the tag and change the volume path accordingly)

 Explanation:

---detach                         Run container in background and print container ID
+--detach                         Run container in background and print container ID<br/>

---rm                             Automatically remove the container when it exits
+--rm                             Automatically remove the container when it exits<br/>

---network network                Connect a container to a network
+--network network                Connect a container to a network<br/>

---volume list                    Bind mount a volume
+--volume list                    Bind mount a volume<br/>